Placental site trophoblastic tumour (PSTT) is a rare and one of the least common (~ 0.2% 7) forms of gestational trophoblastic disease (GTD).

 Presenting symptoms can include either abnormal vaginal bleeding and amenorrhoea 6.
-Upto 30% of patient may present with metastases at the time of diagnosis 10.
+Up to 30% of patients may present with metastases at the time of diagnosis 10.

 PSTT is composed of neoplastic transformation of intermediate trophoblastic cells that form a polypoid mass that may be within the endometrial canal or the myometrium.

-It may be divided into two main types dependant on vascularity 4:
+It may be divided into two main types depending on vascularity 4:

 - relatively hypovascular